auth0/docs/articles/architecture-scenarios/implementation/b2c/architecture.md

 ## Custom domains

 When you setup your Auth0 tenant, the URL for accessing that tenant will be `https://${account.tenant}.auth0.com`.
-A custom domain, also known as a [vanity URL](/custom-domains), for your Auth0 tenant is important for more than just branding.
-It also provide you with security benefits too:
+Providing a custom domain, also known as a [vanity URL](/custom-domains), for your Auth0 tenant is an important factor for supporting your Branding requirements, but more importantly will also provide you with security benefits too:

 * Some browsers will, by default, make it difficult to communicate in an iFrame if you don't have a shared domain.
 (Not the case however if you have multiple domain SSO.)
 * It is harder to phish your domain if you have a vanity URL.
 The phisher must also create a vanity URL to mimic your.
 For example, with a custom domain, you can use your own certificate and get an "Extended Validation Certificate" to make phishing even harder.